 Have regular sex in the days leading up to ovulation.
 This will increase the chance of sperm connecting with the egg.

 To prepare for conception, you can engage in a number of healthy behaviors to prime your body.
 Consider taking prenatal vitamins daily for the year before you try to get pregnant.
 They’ll help supplement your diet with folic acid and other nutrients.

 In addition to vitamins, there are other ways you can prepare your body for conception and pregnancy:

 - manage your weight

 - drink less alcohol and caffeine

-Being aware of these aspects of your health will not only benefit you as you try to conceive, but also will prepare you to take care of your body when you become pregnant.
+Being aware of these aspects of your health will not only benefit you as you try to conceive, but will also prepare you to take care of your body when you become pregnant.

 A missed period is usually the first noticeable sign of pregnancy.
-After missing a period, a pregnancy test can confirm whether you were indeed able to conceive.
+After missing a period, a pregnancy test can confirm whether you were able to conceive.
 Pregnancy tests measure the presence of the hormone hCG in your body.